Embedded desingularization for arithmetic surfaces -- toward a parallel implementation: Introduction

-In contrast to CJS, we avoid the use of the Hilbert-Samuel function $ H_X ( x) $ (loc.~cit.~Definition~1.28) as measure for the complexity of the singularity of $ X $ at $ x $ and pursue the idea of using the order of $I(X)$ at $x$ instead.
+In contrast to CJS, we avoid the use of the Hilbert-Samuel function $ H_X ( x) $ (loc.~cit.
+Definition~1.28) as measure for the complexity of the singularity of $ X $ at $ x $ and pursue the idea of using the order of $I(X)$ at $x$ instead.
 More precisely, we introduce a refined order $ \nut(x) $ (Definition~\ref{Def:nut}), for which the computation of the maximal locus is not as expensive as for the Hilbert-Samuel function.
 In Example \ref{Ex:diff} we show that this leads to a different resolution process.
 The idea of replacing the Hilbert-Samuel function by the order is by no means new, as it can e.g., be found in \cite{BEV}.
 More recently, also the multiplicity has been used as a replacement for the Hilbert-Samuel function in \cite{AnaOrlandoClay}, but we will not follow that train of thought here.

 The article is structured to first cover the theoretical background, before formulating the algorithms first in a sequential way and then as Petri-nets.
 More precisely, section 2 discusses our variant of the algorithm of Cossart-Jannsen-Saito without assuming that the reader is already deeply familiar with desingularization algorithms.
 This section therefore also recalls important results and constructions from \cite{CJS} and \cite{InvDim2}, and explains the complete algorithm illustrating important facts by examples, wherever necessary.
-In particular, it introduces the main invariant, the refined order of an ideal.
+In particular, it introduces the main invariant, the refined order of an ideal, and addresses the question of termination for the two simplest cases, namely the 1-dimensional case and the case of 2-dimensional hypersurfaces.

 As the main measure for the complexity of a singularity is the order of the corresponding ideal in our setting, the computation of the locus of maximal order is the very heart of the algorithm.
 As this is not a completely trivial task in mixed characteristic, section 3 is devoted to treating this in detail.
-This section does not assume that the reader is familiar with the notion of Hasse derivatives, which are indispensable for the computation, and hence also discusses them briefly before rendering the construction of the locus of maximal refined order completely algorithmic.
+This section does not assume that the reader is familiar with the notion of Hasse{-Schmidt} derivatives, which are indispensable for the computation, and hence also discusses them briefly before rendering the construction of the locus of maximal refined order completely algorithmic.